» Vice-Chancellor's 'Australia and the World' Visiting Fellowships

 Image: Unsplash Johnny5Iv

 Fellows will be expected to lead at least one major event during the fellowship (conference, forum, symposium) to be developed in discussion with the hosting College and AuSI.
-Fellows are expected to take an active role in campus life and will be in residence at University House for the duration of their fellowship to increase opportunities for engagement.
+Fellows are expected to take an active role in campus life and will be in residence on-campus for the duration of their fellowship to increase opportunities for engagement.
 Fellows will also be expected to lead the conversation at a monthly ANU Visiting Fellows Dinners.

 AuSI will initiate a request for nomination to the Dean of the relevant College.
 The nominating College is responsible for completing the nomination form and returning it to AuSI in a timely manner to secure appointment.